 In Judeo-Christian and Islamic nations, many aspects of acceptable conduct derive ultimately from ancient roots, such as the Ten Commandments, whence evolved laws that have been codified to protect society's members.
 These laws have established precedent for civilized social behavior.
 Translating science into laws that support policy has ethical dimensions.
 The range of ethical concern includes ensuring integrity in professional roles, the duty for community engagement in research, and communication practices among stakeholders and policy makers.

 Educating students of public health in matters of ethics is now commonplace.
 This should help to produce more effective guardians of the public health, particularly as vested interests influence the roles of public health professionals and their ability to protect the public interest.

 ETHICS, MORALITY, VALUES, AND LAW

 Ethics addresses issues of conduct among members of any group in society.
 Morality relates more to society's notion of what is “right” and “wrong” on the broad social level of interaction.
 Ethics and morality focus on normative behaviors for the group and for society, respectively.
-Community standards of morality, or the moral values of society, are the basis for many laws, ...
+Community standards of morality, or the moral values of society, are the basis for ...